Mkprajapat-1702/xyzshop/wp-content/plugins/cartflows/readme.txt

 5. Easily edit anything with your page builder.

 == Changelog ==

+= Version 1.6.4 - Thursday, 21st January 2021 =
+* Fix: Admin dashboard was not loading or showing 500 error on few servers.
+* Fix: Showing wrong product name in product settings after reload.
+* Fix: Bulk import flows were not working.

 = Version 1.6.3 - Monday, 18th January 2021 =
 * Fix: Checkout steps backend was not working when a variation product was selected.